truecharts/library-charts/charts/common/refactor.md

 This is primarily because SCALE GUI plays nicer when we sort things per object-type rather than per-pod.

 This also happens to be somewhat closer to native k8s, where services and ingresses are not a per-pod thing, but a seperate object linked/bound to a certain pod.

+## Controller -> pods

+This Refactor moves the `controller` section in `Values.yaml` to the `pod` section.
+As each "pod" has it's own controller object.
+The consequence of this breaking change is that the actuall new `multi pod` scenario's, do not really cause much more space, as long as we ensure defaults are set class.

+As there is quite some inheritence with pods, The spawnflow for the average pod would most likely be: loader -> spawner -> class -> pod-lib(s) -> container-lib(s)